ujesh-sakariya/local-deep-research/README.md

   - **Auto-selection of search sources**: The "auto" search engine intelligently analyzes your query and selects the most appropriate search engine based on the query content
   - Wikipedia integration for factual knowledge
   - arXiv integration for scientific papers and academic research
-  - PubMed integration for biomedical literature and medical research
   - DuckDuckGo integration for web searches (may experience rate limiting)
   - SerpAPI integration for Google search results (requires API key)
   - **Google Programmable Search Engine** integration for custom search experiences (requires API key)